 Renewable Energy 101 Guide - Link to a fact-based guide for consumers developed by the Smart Energy Consumer Collaborative (SECC).

-Residential Consumer Guide to Solar Power – Link to a Residential Consumer Guide to Solar Power developed by the Solar Energy Industries Association (SEIA).
+Residential Consumer Guide to Solar Energy – Link to a Residential Consumer Guide to Solar Energy developed by the Solar Energy Industries Association (SEIA).

 Homeowners Guide to Solar Financing – Link to a Homeowner’s Guide to Solar Financing, Leases, Loans, and PPA’s developed by CESA and the U.S. Department of Energy.